-During your visit (we recommend at least 3 hours for the full experience), you’ll step back in time to the 14th century.
-When you step back out into 2017 at the end, you’ll feel as if you experienced life in Moorish Granada firsthand.
+During your visit (give yourself at least 3 hours for the full experience), you’ll enjoy a journey back to the Moorish heyday in Granada centuries ago.
+When you step back out into the 21st century at the end, you’ll feel as if you experienced life in Moorish Granada firsthand.

 Address: Calle Real de la Alhambra, s/n